kragen/derctuo/6-trit-variac.md

-transformer in autotransformer mode, so a larger number of configurations is actually possible; for example, you could hook up 14 volts to the 10n-turn winding segment and get 25.2 volts off the 18n-turn winding segment, a number which isn't in the above list.
+transformer in autotransformer mode, so a larger number of configurations is actually possible; for example, you could hook up 14 volts to the 10n-turn winding segment and get 25.2 volts off the 18n-turn winding segment, a number which isn’t in the above list.
 This relies on the primary transformer to provide galvanic isolation, which ought to be fine.

-It's somewhat dubious whether you'd really want to use the higher voltages on such a gadget; they might need to be insulated to a degree that would make them impractical for the high currents encountered at low voltages.
+It’s somewhat dubious whether you’d really want to use the higher voltages on such a gadget; they might need to be insulated to a degree that would make them impractical for the high currents encountered at low voltages.